 Standing Up for What We Believe In

 Public service is a chance to stand up for the things you and I believe in.
-Over the course of the year, I've spoken out:
+Over the course of the my first term, I've spoken out:

 against Governor Christie's attempt to take funds away from Passaic County road projects and spend them elsewhere

 about the U.S. Supreme Court's opportunity last spring to provide marriage equality to LGBT couples

 To see more of what I've said this year, and follow my future public remarks, please "like" my Facebook page.

-As a Board, my colleagues and I also joined a bipartisan effort by many counties, to challenge Governor Christie's plan to hold an unnecessary extra election for U.S. Senate at a cost of $24+ million.
-In part because of that pressure, the State committed to reimburse Passaic County $1.7 million cost for the extra election, and repay other counties as well.
+As a Board, my colleagues and I also joined a bipartisan effort by many counties, to challenge Governor Christie's plan to hold an unnecessary extra election for U.S. Senate at a cost of $24+ million in 2013.
+In part because of that pressure, the State committed to reimburse Passaic County its $1.7 million cost for the extra election, and repay other counties as well.